LambdaHack/LambdaHack/PLAYING.md

 --- the  hero that performs it --- is unaffected by targeting.
 For example, not the targeted door, but one adjacent to the selected hero is closed by him.

-To avoid confusion, commands that take time are bposked when targeting at a remote level (when the cursor is on a different level than the selected hero).
+To avoid confusion, commands that take time are blocked when targeting at a remote level (when the cursor is on a different level than the selected hero).
 The targeting commands and all the less used commands are listed below.
 None of them takes hero time.